 Percival River, Prince Edward Island (Photo by NCC)

-A variety of unusual fungi and lichens, ferns and wildflowers flourish in the forest, including several rare species of lichen.
-The Percival River area boats the widest diversity of lichen in PEI.
+A variety of unusual fungi, lichens, ferns and wildflowers flourish in the forest, including several rare species of lichen.
+The Percival River area boasts the widest diversity of lichen in PEI.
 Many species of lichen are sensitive to air pollution, and their presence and variety indicates a healthy environment.

 Along with its important forest habitat, the Percival River feeds into Egmont Bay and includes ecologically rich wetland habitats that are critical to the life cycle of many populations of migratory waterfowl, shorebirds and seabirds.
 The largest unbroken tract of salt marsh in PEI is located along the Percival River.

-NCC is pleased to be conserving land in the Percival River area, with the help of our conservation partners on PEI.
+The Nature Conservancy of Canada (NCC) is pleased to be stewarding and conserving land in the Percival River area, with the help of people like you and our conservation partners.
+There is still more work to do, and you can help.

 Our partners and donors